Thai army detains former PM Yingluck a day after coup

 Investors have generally taken Thailand's upheavals in stride, and the market reaction to the coup was muted.

-The baht traded at about 32.60 per dollar, firmer than its low point on Thursday of 32.70.
-The stock market opened down 2 percent but rallied to end 0.6 percent lower.
+The baht THB=TH traded at about 32.60 per dollar, firmer than its low point on Thursday of 32.70.
+The stock market .SETI opened down 2 percent but rallied to end 0.6 percent lower.

 Thailand's economy contracted 2.1 percent in the first quarter of 2014 largely because of the prolonged unrest, which has frightened off tourists and dented confidence, bringing fears of recession.

-(Additional reporting by Apornrath Phoonphongphiphat, Aukkarapon Niyomyat and Bangkok bureau and David Brunnstrom and Phil Stewart in Washington; Writing by Robert Birsel and Alan Raybould; Editing by Alex Richardson, Andrew Hay and Ken Wills)
+(Additional reporting by Apornrath Phoonphongphiphat, Aukkarapon Niyomyat and Bangkok bureau; Writing by Robert Birsel and Alan Raybould; Editing by Alex Richardsonand and Andrew Hay.)